Here’s a question for you: what is your social security number?

 Questions influence trust

-When I discuss the topic of trust in the context of surveys and forms with web-savvy audiences at conferences, they often claim to scan the questions ahead of time and then make a decision about whether they trust the organization well enough to fill in the form.
+When I discuss the topic of trust in the context of surveys and forms with web-savvy audiences at conferences, they often claim to scan the questions ahead of time and then make a decision about whether they trust the organisation well enough to fill in the form.

 I do not know of an experimental comparison that has investigated similar issues in a controlled context, but I have often observed users in usability tests who, on a multi-page form, opt to “fill in this form with any old thing” to explore the set of questions, with the intention of repeating the process with their real data at some point later.
 If they encounter questions that they consider inappropriate, they will be gone, never to return.